brianach/eol_checker/README.md

 - EOL Items Screen

     When the user attempts to display EOL Items when there are none, or to remove EOL Items when there are none they should get a message to that effect after which they should press the space button to continue.
 This is not working and in rare cases the message appears alongside the EOL Items as discussed in the Bugs section.

+- Restarting program withing 1 minute

+    When the user restarts the program within 1 minute it will like exceed the gspread API quota.
+A try escept is implement to generate a message informing the user to wait 1 minute before retrying.

+- Input Validation

+    I made use of the readchar module for keyboard interaction and as such there is no way for a user to input invalid code.
+Invalid keypresses are simply ignored by the module.

 ----